Midterm Exam Study Tips

 Here are some specific tips that have worked for other students before you:

-1) Go through the syllabus and group authors/works by period in your own short list.
+1) Go through the syllabus and group authors/works by chronological period in your own short list.
 Note what makes them similar (language, issues, genres, style, etc.) and then take careful note of what makes them different from authors/works that are similar to them.
 Mistakes on the identification section often occur because these important differences are not noticed.
+This grouping exercise also will help you see connections among authors/works for the short essay at the end.

-2) To help you develop further your sense of similarities and differences, take the first, chronological list, and use it to make a set of shorter lists that group authors/works by type.
-Which ones discuss love, political power, spirituality, etc.?
-Which ones are working in prose and which in poetry?
+2) To help you develop further your sense of similarities and differences in authors and works, take the first, chronological list, and use it to make a set of shorter lists that group authors/works by type.
+Which ones could you thematically group because they discuss love, political power, spirituality, etc.?
+Which ones could be grouped by genre because they are working in prose and which in poetry?
 Of the poets (the more numerous), which are working in Old English, which in Middle English, and which in Early Modern English (post-1500, roughly)?
-Which are we reading in translations, from what languages were they translated, and what peculiarities about the texts are attributable to effects created in their original language?
+Which are we reading in translations, from what languages were they translated?
+For those translated texts, what peculiarities are attributable to effects created in their original language (More's punning title, Bede's attempt to give us Caedmon's song)?

 3) For authors which wrote many short works (e.g., the sonneteers), what are their characteristic ways of using language, including rhyme schemes and stanza structures, that could help you tell one of their sonnets from those of the others?
 Pick at least one lyric from each of them to study very carefully and (if you can) to memorize, either in part or whole.
-That will serve as your "anchor" memory to which you can bring the idenfication passages for testing.
+That will serve as your "anchor" memory to which you can bring the identification passages for testing.
+If you pick a sonnet that was presented on or read-aloud by me in class, the odds are very good that you will see it among the passages for identification.
+We have been constructing that list of passages, class by class.

 4) If you've not paid attention before to identifying poetic feet, counting meter, and figuring out rhyme scheme and stanza structure, do it now.
 Pick a few short works and figure out how they're put together.
-(It's 10 points on the exam, so you'll never get an "A" if you can't do it.)
+Say the rhyme words out loud with a little British accent to help your ear.
+Count the meter's stressed and unstressed syllables, and remember you are counting feet (combinations of syllables) not isolated syllables, themselves.
+(It's 10 points on the exam, so you'll never get an "A" if you can't do it, but it won't kill you if you cannot.)

 7) Spend some time talking with other students in the class, asking each other questions you think might be similar to those I might ask you to write about in the short essay portion.
 Listen carefully and try to correct each others' errors and misunderstandings.
 If everybody in the room is confused, call for reinforcements.
 If the reinforcements are confused, call or email me.